tsunami643/blog/_posts/2022-10-15-ti11-team-guide.md

 **What would success look like?** ~~*I don't even know anymore.
 As brutal as it sounds, I think Arteezy fans would almost prefer him to become a full time streamer at this point.
 Given these LAN performances, they'd probably see more of him.*~~

 Since I'm releasing this article after day 1 group stage where EG just 2-0'd LGD, OG, and Soniqs, I'm now changing my answer.
 ANOTHER NA TI, BABY.
 THIS IS OUR YEAR.
-ONE BULBILLION DOLLAR PRIZE POOL. #BULBASWEEP.
+ONE BULBILLION DOLLAR PRIZE POOL *#BULBASWEEP*.

 **What to spam in Twitch chat when EG are winning?** Whatever you want, but under no circumstances are you allowed to praise Bulba.
 Doesn't matter if it's the world's greatest Storm Spirit game or if he masterminded a strategy that somehow forced the enemy team into only picking 4 heroes.
 The first rule and only rule of EG twitch/reddit discourse is: everything is Bulba's fault.